Lawrence Ricks

-Lawrence Tallmagde Ricks (born June 4, 1961) is a former American football player.
-He played college football as a tailback for the University of Michigan from 1979 to 1982 and was selected as a first-team running back on the 1982 All-Big Ten Conference football team.
-He also played professional football as a backup running back and kick returner for the Kansas City Chiefs of the National Football League (NFL) in 1983 and 1984.
+Lawrence Tallmagde Ricks (born June 4, 1961) is an American former professional football player who was a running back for the Kansas City Chiefs of the National Football League (NFL).
+He played college football as a tailback for the Michigan Wolverines from 1979 to 1982 and was selected as a first-team running back on the 1982 All-Big Ten Conference football team.
+He was selected by the Dallas Cowboys in the eighth round of the 1983 NFL draft and was traded to the Chiefs, where he played running back and kick returner in 1983 and 1984.

-Early years
+Early life

 Ricks was born in Barberton, Ohio, in 1961.
 He attended Barberton High School.
 In October 1978, he rushed for 215 yards on 19 carries and four touchdowns in a 34-0 victory over Walsh Jesuit High School.
 He was a part of the Barberton High National Honor Society.